haamid122/Finance-Blockchain/README.md

 Immutable and transparent history of payments.

-How This Solves the Problem in Finance
+📝How This Solves the Problem in Finance

 No Double Spending → Every transaction is chained and verified.